 The Mirage of Atheism Course

 On Saturday 24th and Sunday 25th February, Hamza Tzortzis delivered the sold-out ‘The Mirage of Atheism’ AlKauthar Institute course.
-The curse was held at KDU University in Kuala Lumpur with approximately 150 people taking part.
+The course was held at KDU University in Kuala Lumpur with approximately 150 people taking part.
 The attendees where from a range of backgrounds, including actors, entrepreneurs, students, stay at home mothers, teachers and scholars.
 One attendee actually travelled to Malaysia all the way from Canada.
 When he heard about the course he said he was compelled to attend!

 The course was a huge success.
 The content covered many topics including why Allah is worthy of our worship, the argument from dependency, the timeless Quran.
 It also examined why science does not lead to atheism.
 One of the attendees, a famous Malaysian actor, Erwin, said that he enjoyed the course and feels much more confident.